 The biggest thing that makes gorilla trekking expensive - compared to other safari activities is the conservation fees.
 Conservation fees are what is paid to the government bodies in charge of protecting and safeguarding the national parks where these endangered gorillas live.

-These conservation fees are paid in form of a gorilla trekking permit.
+These conservation fees are paid in the form of a gorilla trekking permit.
 Without this gorilla permit [for a specific day] you cannot track the gorillas.

 16. How Much Is A Gorilla Permit In Uganda?